 But what is this?
 Looks nothing like previously measured SPL response.
 Unless… Other driver polarity was wrong too!
 Now this is starting to get really frustrating.
 And to makes things even worse – Pioneer decided that they can’t be bothered to mark the polarity at the tweeter terminals.

 So I made individual driver measurements and imported them to LspCAD with correct polarity.
 That’s because I always check the impulse response and adjust accordingly.
-But when I measured old crossover – I didn’t checked it.
+But when I measured old crossover – I didn’t check it.
 I mean, what are the chances that someone reversed mid-range and also tweeter polarities?
 Well… It appears they are pretty high.

 With inverted tweeter network our SPL closely matches previously measured one.
 So I was totally confused at this point.
 How the hell this speaker left the factory ?